One of the benefits of CADMIM membership is access to world-class state-of-the-art facilities.

 University of California, Irvine:

 The University of California, Irvine is home of the Integrated Nanosystems Research Facility (INRF) and Bio-Organic Nanofabrication (BiON) facility, a contiguous 12,600 sq. ft. of shared lab and cleanroom space for semiconductor, metal and polymer prototyping, including hot embossing, surface coating, and organic/biological materials, located in the Engineering Gateway and California Institute of Telecommunications and Information Technology (Cal-IT2) buildings.
-BiON in particular is dedicated to research and development of micro-nano devices using biological and organic materials, houses 2 AFMs and thin film metrology instruments and is home to the Zeiss center for nanotechnology and biotechnology research including 3 state-of-the-art Zeiss scanning electron microscopes and a microfluidic probe station.
+BiON in particular is dedicated to research and development of micro-nano devices using biological and organic materials.
+The Irvine Materials Research Institute (IMRI) at UCI in an interdisciplinary facility that houses state-of-the-art microscopy and instruments for surface science and materials characterization.
 UCI also has laser micromachining, milling, thermal bonding, and superhydrophobic coating capabilities.

 Each UCI faculty member also has a dedicated research lab with specialized equipment for microdevice fabrication and testing, as well as access to shared facilities outside of engineering.
-Please visit faculty webpages under the “Personnel” tab.
+Please visit faculty webpages under the “Meet the Team” tab.